-Finance 493 (I hour of general elective credit) is a proprietary training program created by the Masters Investment Center (MILC) for students who want to learn how to navigate the Bloomberg terminal and analyze data in four market sectors: Equities, Fixed Income, Forex, and Commodities.
+Finance 494 (1 hour of general elective credit) is a proprietary training program created by the Masters Investment Center (MILC) for students who want to learn how to navigate the Bloomberg terminal and analyze data in four market sectors: Equities, Fixed Income, Forex, and Commodities.
 The course is both completed online and on campus in the investment center.
 Bloomberg Market Concepts (BMC) is a suggested prerequisite.
 Bloomberg training provides all business students, especially those interested in pursuing a finance-related career, a competitive edge.
-Enrollment is open to all academic levels and all majors from all colleges.
+Prerequisite: Finance 301

-INVESTMENT FUND MANAGEMENT-FINANCE 495 Contact: Dr. Deborah Harrell-dgunthor@utk.edu
+INVESTMENT FUND MANAGEMENT-FINANCE 495

+Contact: Dr. Deborah Harrell-dgunthor@utk.edu